DeveloppeurPascal/one-shot-tools/README.md

 (c) Patrick Prémartin / Olf Software 2003

+## menage_mailing_list

+Scripts to extract emails from a list of email or a log.

 ## tirages_au_sort

 To attribute gains in a lotery depending on the number of participants and gifts.